 Such is the state of the British working-class as I have come to know it in the course of twenty-one months, through the medium of my own eyes, and through official and other trustworthy reports.
 And when I call this condition, as I have frequently enough done in the foregoing pages, an utterly unbearable one, I am not alone in so doing.
 As early as 1833, Gaskell declared that he despaired of a peaceful issue, and that a revolution can hardly fail to follow.
-In 1838, Carlyle explained Chartism and the revolutionary activity of the working-men as arising out of the misery in which they live, and only wondered that they have sat so quietly eight long years at the Barmecide feast, at which they have been regaled by the Liberal bourgeoisie with empty promises.
-And in 1844 he declared that the work of organising labour must be begun at once "if Europe or at least England, is long to remain inhabitable."
-And the Times, the "first journal of Europe," said in June, 1844: "War to palaces, peace unto cabins-that is a battle-cry of terror which may come to resound throughout our country.
-Let the wealthy beware!"
+In 1838, Carlyle explained Chartism and the revolutionary activity of the working-men as arising out of the misery in which they live, and only wondered that they have sat so quietly eight long years at the Barmecide feast,1 at which they have been regaled by the Liberal bourgeoisie with empty promises.
+And in 1844 he declared that the work of organising labour must be begun at once "if Europe, or at least England, is long to remain inhabitable."